What is an extract?

 | PROS +

-- Good if you want a “snapshot” of my data.
+- Good if you want a “snapshot” of your data.
 You may not want numbers to change if you add additional rows to the live dataset.

 - Tableau applies indexing when creating an extract.
 It’s like creating a table of contents at the end of a book and not reading the whole manual.
 The extract entails a little bit of compression, too.